 2) Increase the respondent’s skills, knowledge, and resources

 3) Increase the respondent’s connection in the community

 4) Build on and build up the strengths of the respondent

 Youth then have three months in which to complete the items on their Repair Agreement, which may be to issue a letter of acknowledgement, participate in counseling, complete volunteer work, and/or engage in prosocial activities in their communities.

-Youth who screen positive on the AC-OK brief screening tool during intake may additionally be required to undergo a substance abuse assessment, and follow any clinical recommendations made.
+Youth who screen positive on the AC-OK brief screening tool during intake may additionally be required to undergo a clinical assessment, and follow any recommendations made.
 These recommendations may include treatment or risk reduction education.
-Youth Court provides financial assistance and referrals to mental health agencies and/or private practice when needed.
+Maine Youth Court provides financial assistance and referrals to mental health agencies and/or private practice when needed.
 We aim to help connect youth and families to services in the community when they are needed.